ray-project/ray/doc/source/rllib-training.rst

 Stack Traces
 ~~~~~~~~~~~~

-You can use the ``ray stack`` command to dump the stack traces of all the Python processes on a single node.
+You can use the ``ray stack`` command to dump the stack traces of all the Python workers on a single node.
 This can be useful for debugging unexpected hangs or performance issues.

 REST API
 --------